 - SSP: Sell-Side Platform or Supply-Side Platform, refers to a technology platform that makes it possible to sell automated online media to different parties.
 Using an automated yield optimiser, the algorithms in an SSP ensure that the publisher receives the highest turnover per impression.
 An SSP is connected to multiple demand sources which include DSPs, ad exchanges, and advertising networks.
 An SSP always works in the interest of a publisher.

 Pulse Audience Management (PAM)

-- Audience group: a grouping of related segments, for example age, gender, or interests.
+- Audience segmentation: a grouping of related segments, for example Age, Gender, or Interests.

-Goal mode used for extra sponsor messages which, by default, guarantees a prime position directly after pre-roll and mid-roll ad breaks and before post-roll ad breaks, meaning they are delivered closest to content.
-However, you can also opt for ads in a sponsor goal to be shown only before or only after each possible linear ad break.
-Sponsor goals support only linear ads.
+Goal mode used for extra sponsor messages which, by default, guarantees a prime position directly after normal pre-roll and mid-roll ads and before normal post-roll ads, meaning they are delivered closest to content.
+However, you can also opt for ads in a sponsor goal to be shown only before or only after each possible normal linear ad.
+For more information, see Sponsor Ads.

 - DMA region: Designated Market Area region, used by Nielsen Media Research to define a group of counties that form an exclusive geographic area in which the home market television stations hold a dominance of total hours viewed.
 There are 210 DMA regions, covering the entire continental United States, Hawaii, and parts of Alaska.